top of page

 1983—Five GYCC units participated in Greater Yellowstone Bald Eagle Working Group, which issued the Greater Yellowstone Bald Eagle Management Plan.
 (Greater Yellowstone Bald Eagle Management Plan 2 MB pdf)

-1979—GYCC units jointly issued Guidelines for Management Involving Grizzly Bears in GYA.
+1979—GYCC units jointly issued Guidelines for Management Involving Grizzly Bears in the GYA.

 1964—The Greater Yellowstone Coordinating Committee (GYCC) was formed with the signing of a Memorandum of Understanding between the National Park Service and the U.S. Forest Service.
 It consisted of 2 park superintendents and 6 forest supervisors, as well as 1 NPS regional director and 3 regional foresters.
 The committee dealt with routine administrative matters.